-hile stretching at the ballet barre is a time-honored practice in dance class, barre stretching is really useful for maintaining or increasing flexibility, that is when it’s done correctly.
+hile stretching at the ballet barre is a time-honored practice in dance, barre stretching is really useful for maintaining or increasing flexibility, that is when it’s done correctly.

 From rounding your torso to forgetting to square your hips, here are eight common mistakes even the best dancer may make when stretching your stems on the barre: